Harshnesari-210/weakstore/README.md

 ## 🔹 Why WeakStoreJS?

-JavaScript doesn’t have built-in private properties for plain objects. `WeakMap` can help, but its API can be verbose. **WeakStoreJS** simplifies this:
+JavaScript doesn’t provide true private properties for plain objects.
+While WeakMap can help, its API can be verbose.
+WeakStoreJS offers a simpler, cleaner way to manage private data for objects.

 - Store multiple private keys per object easily.
 - Automatically garbage-collected when objects are removed.